Andreas-bersgtedt/SynapseMetadataEngine/README.md

 once this is done create the Azure Key Vault and the Azure Synapse Analytics Workspace.**

-When this is done **please make sure that the Synapse Analytics Managed Identity has Get access to Secrets ,keys and certificates** then open the synapse workspace and connect it to the Git repository, NB! make sure that you set the root path to **"/SynapseWorkspace/"**.
+When this is done **please make sure that the Synapse Analytics Managed Identity has Get access to Secrets ,keys and certificates** then open the synapse workspace and create the 1st liked service to the Azure Key Vault and name it "AzureKeyVault1" once this is saved and published in the workspace go ahead and connect the workspace to the Git repository, NB! make sure that you set the root path to **"/SynapseWorkspace/"**.

 Before you continue the next section create the **SQL Pool** in the workspace and name it apropriately by following the following documentation: